 Because there’s bugger all down here on earth.

 Does Ricoeur successfully solve the problem of cosmic insignificance?
-Without question, knowledge of history does help clarify who I am and how I fit into the world around me.
-When I think about my spot within human history, I do not feel like an isolated being adrift in an unfathomable cosmic ocean.
+Without question, my personal knowledge of history does help clarify who I am and how I fit into the world around me.
+Thus, when I think about my spot within human history, I do not feel like an isolated being adrift in an unfathomable cosmic ocean.
 But while this may temporarily distract me from my sense of cosmic insignificance, it does nothing to change the reality of the limitless cosmos.
-When I reflect on human history, I may feel at home; but the instant that I gaze at the stars, all of human history itself seems miniscule by comparison.
-The entire human legacy is confined to an infinitesimally small region of space for an infinitesimally small period of time.
+When I reflect on human history, I may feel at home, but the instant that I gaze at the stars, all of human history itself seems miniscule by comparison.
+The entire human legacy is confined to an infinitesimally small region of space for an infinitesimally small period of time, just as Lady Philosophy explained to Boetheus.
 Try as I might to keep my focus on human history, the stars return each night to remind me once again of my true limited place within the cosmos, and the sense of cosmic insignificance returns.